Sylvain59650/lodash-object/docs/Array.md

  ## orderBy

-    Array#orderBy([iteratees=[_.identity]], [orders])
+    Array Array#orderBy([iteratees=[_.identity]], [orders])

-This method is like Array#sortBy except that it allows specifying the sort orders of the iteratees to sort by.
+This method is like [Array#sortBy](#sortby) except that it allows specifying the sort orders of the iteratees to sort by.
 If orders is unspecified, all values are sorted in ascending order.
 Otherwise, specify an order of "desc" for descending or "asc" for ascending sort order of corresponding values.